-- Students earning a "C" or lower in two or more graduate courses in one semester. - Students earning a "C" or lower in the same nursing course twice.
-Students earning a "C" or lower in a second graduate course even though one graduate courses has been retaken and a satisfactory grade of "B" or better has been obtained. - Cumulative semester or cumulative GPA less than 2.0 for two consecutive semesters
+- Students earning a "C" or lower in two or more graduate courses in one semester. - Students earning a "C" or lower in the same nursing course twice. - Students earning a "C" or lower in a second graduate course even though one graduate course has been retaken and a satisfactory grade of "B" or better has been obtained. - Cumulative semester or cumulative GPA less than 2.0 for two consecutive semesters classes at TTUHSC and should not be confused with "residence" in the State of Texas.